 Part of the modules: Law for Information Companies (p.
-29)[IW4INJURDIU], Law of the Information Economy
+28)[IW4INJURDIU], Law of the Information Economy

 ECTS Credits

-3

-Hours per week

-Summer term

-Hours per week
+3 Hours per week Term

-Summer term
+Summer term de Instruction language

-de

 The assessment consists of a written exam following §4, Abs.
 2, 1 of the SPO.